status-im/nim-stew/README.md

 import stew/ranges/bitranges
 ```

-:warning: No API/ABI stability - pick a commit and stick with it :warning:
+:warning: No API/ABI stability - in applications, pick a commit and stick with it :warning:

 ## Contributing to stew